Skadic/MA_BlockTrees/expose/01_introduction.typ

 Of course, Block Tree-compressed bit vectors will not offer the same performance as uncompressed bit vectors and as such, the recursion depth to which this compression is worth it, remains to be explored through testing.

+= Method

-= Tools
+== Tools

 The implementation will be in C++ using OpenMP#footnote[#link("https://www.openmp.org/")] for parallelism.
 The concurrent hash map implementation#footnote[#link("https://github.com/TooBiased/growt")] to be used is due to Maier et al. @maier_concurrent_2019.
 For compressed vectors, Patrick Dinklage's implementation will be used#footnote[#link("https://github.com/pdinklag/word-packing")].
 Our implementation will be compared to Manuel Cáceres' implementation#footnote[#link("https://github.com/elarielcl/MinimalistBlockTrees")].
-We will apply all implementations to large, primarily repetitive, texts such as those from the Pizza & Chili corpus#footnote[#link("http://pizzachili.dcc.uchile.cl/")]
+We will apply all implementations to large, primarily repetitive, texts such as those from the Pizza & Chili corpus#footnote[#link("http://pizzachili.dcc.uchile.cl/")].

 These are subject to change, in case better-suited alternatives are found or problems arise.

-= Outline
+== Outline

 The first section will be a brief introduction into the topic, which is followed by a section of theoretical foundations relevant to this thesis.
 Next, we describe Block Trees themselves and prior work on their construction more extensively, including the original construction algorithm @belazzougui_block_2021 more extensively, followed by the main work of this thesis outlined in @sec:goals.